Book a demo

 ROI = ((Total Revenue - Total Costs) / Total Costs) x 100

 Ultimately, understanding your ROI helps you determine the financial success of your marketing efforts, allowing you to assess which campaigns are the most profitable and which you may want to stop.
+ROI is often treated as a final performance metric, but its accuracy depends heavily on attribution and cost allocation.

 To get the most out of your marketing cost metrics, you should mix them with other data sources.
 This means looking at cost metrics alongside conversion data, customer behavior, web analytics, social media insights, email stats, and even offline data.
 Doing this gives you a fuller picture of how your marketing efforts are performing.